srun --pty bash -i

 Logging into your person Kubernetes virtual machine

-You will be provided with three pieces of information the host (or server) name, your user name (usually your staff ID or your student ID including the the ‘small letter’ prefix), a port number and a randomly generated pass phase.
-Here are some examples (user names and pass phases are fictitious).
+You will be provided with three pieces of information the host (or server) name, your user name (usually your staff ID or your student ID including the ‘small letter’ prefix), and a port number.
+Here are some examples (user names are fictitious).
+You will also need your standard University password.

 Host Names: